Smile-SA/palindrome.js-local-live-monitoring/README.md

 4. Push your changes to your forked repository.
 5. Submit a pull request.

-## Comments

-If you have ideas or comments, please do not hesitate to contact me.

-Happy monitoring!

-Sincerely,

-- Sobhi Boughanmi.

 ## License

 This project is licensed under the [MIT License](LICENSE).